zeenatmalikk/contact-management-app/README.md

 To start the app in development mode, use: npm start

-# API Endpoints
+# API Endpoints used

-The app communicates with the following API endpoints:
+The app communicates with the following API endpoints to show the covid statistics:

-1. World wide data of cases: (https://disease.sh/v3/covid-19/all)
+1. World wide data of cases: (https://disease.sh/v3/covid-19/all) *used in polar chart*
-2. Country Specific data of cases:(https://disease.sh/v3/covid-19/countries)
+2. Country Specific data of cases:(https://disease.sh/v3/covid-19/countries) *used in map*
-3. Graph data for cases with date: (https://disease.sh/v3/covid-19/historical/all?lastdays=all)
+3. Graph data for cases with date: (https://disease.sh/v3/covid-19/historical/all?lastdays=all) *used in line chart*

 Runs the app in the development mode.\